JahsiasWhite/AudioShape/README.md

 15. Start creating the new song before the current ends on auto play so the user doesnt have to wait for it to render
 16. Add tailwindCSS, it should reduce a lot of the duplicate CSS
 17. Progress bar for the youtube download
+18. Videos tab.
+Just another songList but showing only mp4 files

 999 Easy file/song sharing